zazull555/developer-challenge-api/README.md

 You are required to create a blog application that interfaces with the provided REST API.
 The application should have a home page that shows all blog posts, sorted by publish date.
 Users should be able to view individual posts in a separate page.
 Within that page they should be able to read comments and add a new comment.

 ### Business Requirements:

+* We are looking for at least all of the requirements to be submitted.
+This is oyur chance to shine so feel free to add functionality or design to impress*

 * Blog feed should list all posts and associated title, author, date and description, sorted by publish date from newest first.
 * Users can view individual blog posts in a separate page.